mhadam/snowplow.wiki-fork/setup-guide/6-analyze-your-data/Setting-up-Tableau-to-analyze-your-Snowplow-data.md

 ## 5. Next steps

 There is a huge number of ways you can interrogate Snowplow data using Tableau.
-For some ideas, see the [Analytics Cookbook][cookbook] and the following blog posts for some examples:
+For some ideas, see the following blog posts for some examples:

 * [Performing web analytics on Snowplow dadta using Tableau - a video demo](http://snowplowanalytics.com/blog/2012/10/24/web-analytics-with-tableau-and-snowplow/)
 * [Funnel analysis with Snowplow](http://snowplowanalytics.com/blog/2013/04/23/performing-funnel-analysis-with-snowplow/)